clearlinux/clear-linux-documentation/source/clear-linux/get-started/install-configfile.rst

 #.
 Boot up the USB thumb drive.
 #.
 Select :guilabel:`Clear Linux OS` from the menu.
 #.
 In the console window, log in as root and set a password.
 #.
-Verify you have an IP address (network connection) and configure proxies (if needed).
+Verify you have a network connection to the Internet and configure proxy
+   settings if you're working behind a firewall.
 #.
-Download an :file:`live-server.yaml` template.
+Download a :file:`live-server.yaml` template.

    For example: